Climate Justice

 Municipalities are on the front lines of climate change.
 The impacts of record breaking heat and cold, flooding, and poor air quality have been felt by our neighbours and expose the interlinked environmental, human and economic costs of global warming.
 I believe it is critical to change the trajectory in Hamilton towards climate justice and innovation for green industry, clean energy, and sustainable community development.

-To best resource you, I have also dedicated a staff person on my team in the position of Climate Action Community Coordinator, Kerry Le Clair.
+To best resource you, I have also dedicated a staff person on my team in the position of Community Climate Action Coordinator, Kerry Le Clair.
 And what Kerry shares with residents is based on her understanding and research, and while she does her best to give the most helpful resources, she doesn't take a neutral stance.
 The goal of this role is to improve the state of human and environmental health in the Ward 3 community through a climate justice lens.

 Ways that you can take action

-1. If you would like to report or support a climate justice or environmental concern in Ward 3, please contact Kerry.
+If you would like to report or support a climate justice or environmental concern in Ward 3, please contact Kerry.

-2. Read up on what we have accomplished with our neighbours on this topic, check out the Annual Impact Reports.
+Read up on what we have accomplished with our neighbours on this topic, check out the Annual Impact Reports.

-3. To learn more about what the City of Hamilton is doing, visit the Environmental Plans & Strategies
+To learn more about what the City of Hamilton is doing, visit the Environmental Plans & Strategies

 FAQ